Ensono/amido.github.io/docs/testing_static.md

 ## Getting Started

 Sign up with GitHub to [Sonarcloud](https://sonarcloud.io) for the Organisation under test.
-Review the documentation and setup on how to puglin to GitHub.
+Review the documentation and setup on how to plugin to GitHub.

 ## Using Jest with SonarCloud